Clarence-pan/lumen-default-routes/README.md

 Note:

 1. `\App\Http\Controllers\` is the namespace prefix of the controller.
-It can be configurated as `laravel-default-routes.controller-prefix`.
+It can be configurated as `default-routes.controller-prefix`.
 2. In `FooController`, `Controller` is the class name suffix.
-It can be configurated as `laravel-default-routes.controller-suffix`.
+It can be configurated as `default-routes.controller-suffix`.
 3. `doGetBar` is the actual method to be executed.
 It is `do` + `<HTTP_METHOD>` + `<action>`.
 And it should be a `public` method.
 Otherwise a `404` or `405` HTTP error will be thrown.
 4. If `\App\Http\Controllers\FooController@doGetBar` cannot be found, `\App\Http\Controllers\Foo\BarController@doGetIndex` will be tried.